 Because small children are natural, effective, and indiscriminate germ-spreaders, keeping them healthy requires diligence.
 The single most important disease-prevention strategy is handwashing.
 Not fingertip washing, but whole-hand washing, back and front.
 Germs and viruses like all the hiding places on our hands — between fingers, under nails, and around cuticles.
 Model frequent, thorough handwashing.
 The following suggestions will help you teach your child to take an active role in preventing the spread of germs.

-Read the book Germs Make Me Sick to help reinforce the importance of handwashing.
+- Read the book Germs Make Me Sick to help reinforce the importance of handwashing.
 Or, share this instructional printable on handwashing, which reviews the five steps involved in cleaning hands.

 - Wash toys together periodically.
 Place plastic and wooden toys in the kitchen sink or bathtub and have a good time cleaning them off.